 This essay is available along with many others at…

-Part Three of the White Poppies for Remembrance series (recorded Nov.
-2006) features reading from the Dhammapada by Siddhartha Gautama while waiting for the Seabus heading towards Victory Park.
+Part 3 of the White Poppies for Remembrance series (recorded Nov.
+2006) features reading from the Dhammapada by Siddhartha Gautama while waiting for the Seabus heading towards Victory Square.
 Along the way, Dave talks about conscientious objection and military service evaders in Canada, mercy and the state of the downtown eastside.

 Page France sings Chariot, Black Rebel Motorcycle Club sings about Mercy, (both found on KEXP S.o.t.D. podcast) and Bill Janovitz from Here Comes a Regular score lays down some background groove – plus some Andean flute, soulful saxriffs and American Pie wisdom from Clayton the seabus busker along the way.

 Embarking on a White Poppies for Remembrance Day series, Dave reads the role of King Agamemnon from the Oresteia by Aeschylus written in the 6th century BC.
-The King returns to Argos by chariot with a captured royal concubine in tow and tales of plunder and pillage after defeating Troy and is met by his conniving wife.
+The King returns to Argos by chariot, with a captured royal concubine in tow, and tales of plunder and pillage after defeating Troy… and is then met by his conniving wife.